Skip to Content

 Preterm premature rupture of membranes (pPROM) means that your water breaks (rupture of the amniotic sac) before 37 completed weeks of

 with pPROM, antibiotics may:footnote 1

 Antibiotics are not a recommended treatment for women in

-preterm labor whose amniotic sac has not ruptured (intact membranes).
-But some women do receive antibiotics for
+preterm labor with intact membranes.
+(This means the amniotic sac has not ruptured.)
+But some women do get antibiotics to prevent or treat

 Sarah Marshall, MD - Family Medicine & William Gilbert, MD - Maternal and Fetal Medicine

 © 1995-2016 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.